artur-rios/user-management-api-v2/docs/commands/commands.md

 Note: This diagram intentionally only includes classes physically present under the top-level `Core` folder (commands, handlers, validators, outputs, and domain aggregates).
-It omits common base classes and external interfaces (for example the `Command` and `CommandOutput` base classes, or `IUserRepository`), but shows relations (e.g. "handles", "returns", "uses") between Core classes.
+It omits common base classes and external interfaces (for example the `Command` and `CommandOutput` base classes, or `IUserRepository`), but shows relations (e.g. "handles", "returns", " uses") between Core classes.

 ## Per-command class diagrams

 The class diagram has been split into one file per command.
 Each file contains a focused mermaid class diagram and a brief description.
 Files are located in `docs/commands/` (relative to this file).

 - [CreateUserCommand](create_user.md)
 - [AuthenticateUserCommand](authenticate_user.md)